ukaea/parallel-preprocessor/wiki/BuildOnLinux.md

     opencascade-visualization opencascade-devel freecad -y
 ```

+### For OSs without OCCT packages, compile OpenCASCADE 7.x from source

+For centos7 and centos7, the Dockerfile has updated unix shell commmand to install compiler toolchain.
-#### Option 2: Download the opencascade source code and compile from source.

- Compile opencascade if not available in package repository, e.g. centos 7/8,  see the "Dockerfile_centos" file for updated instructions.
+Download the opencascade source code and compile from source, Compile opencascade if not available in package repository, e.g. centos 7/8,  see the "Dockerfile_centos" file for updated instructions.

 To get the latest source code from [OCCT official website](https://www.opencascade.com/), you need register (free of charge).
 Registered user may setup public ssh key and get readonly access to the occt repo
 `git clone -b V7_4_0p1 gitolite@git.dev.opencascade.org:occt occt`